Vision-Live/bdsi.utwente.nl/_events/workshops/data-science-week-2024-Q1/data-science-week-2024-Q1.md

 On thursday afternoon, we invite all data science week participants as well as anyone interested in data science at the University of Twente to join us for networking drinks.
 This is a great opportunity to mingle with the other teams, and create lasting connections with peers and data science experts!

 The data science drinks are proudly sponsored by \[DSI?]

+### Competition

+The best solutions to the datathon challenge will compete on global, regional, and local leaderboards.
+The global and regional leaderboards are maintained by WiDS, you can sign up for the datathon on their website to join.
+The local leaderboard includes just those teams participating in the Women in Data Science week at the University of Twente.
+Compete against your peers for the coveted BDSi Trophy!

 ## Who can join?